Christology — References

 Israel Covenant son National vocation as kingdom of priests (Exodus 19:6) Wilderness failure; covenant breaking Faithful Israelite fulfills the covenant from within (Matthew 2:15; 4:1–11)

-David King Davidic covenant; royal psalms; intercession Dies; dynasty collapses Eternal Son of David occupies the eternal throne (2 Samuel 7:12–16; Acts 2:29–36)
+David King Davidic covenant; royal psalms Dies; dynasty collapses Eternal Son of David occupies the eternal throne (2 Samuel 7:12–16; Acts 2:29–36)

 Melchizedek Priest-King Pre-Levitical priest of El Elyon; blesses Abraham Appears without narrative resolution Provides the canonical category for the non-Levitical, eternal priesthood of the Son (Psalm 110:4; Hebrews 7)